Client Services Assistant | The Conservation Center

 - The ability to adapt to new software platforms is essential.
 Previous experience working in Salesforce, Wrike, and Quickbooks is a plus.

 This is a full-time salaried position, which may eventually require occasional travel.
 Compensation will be commensurate with qualifications and experience.
 Benefits include medical insurance, vacation pay, and a 401 (k) retirement plan.
 The Conservation Center is an equal opportunity and affirmative action employer.
-Interested candidates should submit a cover letter, resume, and writing sample, along with their salary requirements and three professional references to email@example.com.
+Interested candidates should submit a cover letter, resume, writing sample, salary requirements, and three professional references to firstname.lastname@example.org.
 The Conservation Center is unable to sponsor candidates at this time; if applying from outside the US, a US work visa is required before applying.
 No phone calls, please.